mozman/svgwrite/doc/overview.rst

 Overview
 ========

-As the name `svgwrite` implies, `svgwrite` creates new SVG drawings, it does not read existing drawings and also does not import existing drawings, but you can always include other SVG drawings by the <image> entity.
+As the name `svgwrite` implies, `svgwrite` creates new SVG drawings, it does not read/import existing drawings, but you can always include other SVG drawings by the `<image>` entity.

 `svgwrite` has a debugging feature, activated by :code:`svgwrite.Drawing(debug=True)`.
-This feature is meant to find SVG errors produced by your code while developing, this validation algorithm is not optimized and therefor very slow for big SVG files, that will not change in the future.
+This feature is meant to find SVG errors produced by your code while developing.
+This validation algorithm is not optimized and therefore very slow for big SVG files.
+That will not change in the future.
 And because it is slow DON'T use it in production code!

-If `svgwrite` without debugging is still to slow, you have to use the lxml package without `svgwrite` as wrapper, that is the ugly truth, `svgwrite` is just a wrapper around xml.etree.ElementTree.
+If `svgwrite` without debugging is still too slow, you have to use the `lxml` package without `svgwrite` as wrapper.
+That is the ugly truth since `svgwrite` is just a wrapper around `xml.etree.ElementTree`.
 If you learn the ElementTree API and the SVG elements and attributes, you do not need `svgwrite`.